yyynnot/Take-Home-Lab/README.md

 ---

 ## 🏁 Ready to Start?

-Let’s get building.
-Power on your lab and begin with **[Task 1 – Setup & Cable Management](https://github.com/yyynnot/Take-Home-Lab/wiki)**
+Let's get started!
+Begin by powering on your lab and follow the steps outlined in the **[Rivan Home Labs Configuration](https://github.com/yyynnot/Take-Home-Lab/wiki)** or access the Wiki within the repository for detailed setup instructions.

-Stay consistent, stay curious.
-Rivan Home Labs is here to turn theory into real-world skills.
+Rivan Home Labs is designed to help you apply theoretical knowledge to real-world scenarios, providing a hands-on learning experience.
+Stay consistent and curious as you build your skills!
 ---

 ## 💡 Tips for Success